FenosoaSolofoniaina/pipeline_jupes_prunes_website/README.md

 1. **E** like Extraction
     - We extract data from the website [https://lesjupesdeprune.com/collections/les-jupes-2](https://lesjupesdeprune.com/collections/les-jupes-2?page=1) using the python's libraries *requests* and *beautiful soup* (thanks)
-    - We load it into a [BigQuery](https://console.cloud.google.com/bigquery) dataset (after creating a projetc of course)
+    - We load it into a [BigQuery](https://console.cloud.google.com/bigquery) dataset (after creating a project of course)
 2. **T** like Transformation
     - Using [DBT](https://docs.getdbt.com) to formating, create new column, ...
 3. **L** likde Load